imanghafoori1/laravel-decorator/README.md

 1 - Is a "callable"

-2 - That takes a "callable" (as it's only argument)
+2 - that takes a "callable" (as it's only argument)

 3 - and returns a "callable"